JampaUchoa/the-art-of-engineering-management/_chapters/2_getting-promoted.md

 Engineering managers generally know exactly which individual contributors (ICs) on their teams are fully prepared to step into managerial roles if needed.
 Typically, these people are highly competent senior ICs who teammates naturally approach when they need help.
 They're effective communicators, strong mentors, and are skilled at analyzing business requirements alongside technical tradeoffs.
 This makes them "go-to" advisors for their colleagues.

 Another invaluable trait managers look for is curiosity, which is essential when offering feedback constructively.
 For instance, if a colleague writes "bad code" in a PR, instead of calling them out for it, ask why they chose that approach rather than the accepted 'ideal' method.
-Asking leading questions rather than challanging directly demonstrates trust in their abilities and encourages them to reflect and learn.
+Asking leading questions rather than challenging directly demonstrates trust in their abilities and encourages them to reflect and learn.

 ### Force multiplier